-However, some gerbils will fight - although this can sometimes be difficult to distinguish from the play wrestling or boxing commonly exhibited.
+However, some gerbils will fight—although this can sometimes be difficult to distinguish from the play wrestling or boxing commonly exhibited.
 Often, one animal will appear distressed and loud high-pitched squeaks may be heard, and the activity is more intense and violent than play.
-The Gerbil FAQ states that gerbils who have fought severely may never be able to live together in harmony.
+Gerbils who have fought severely may never be able to live together in harmony.
 Not unlike people, some gerbils just cannot seem to get along.
-This is true even for families - young gerbils in the wild are sent off to find their own territories, so family groups may begin fighting as the babies mature.
+This is true even for families.
+Young gerbils in the wild are sent off to find their territories, so family groups may begin fighting as the babies mature.
 If so, they need to be separated.

 Young gerbils may do quite a bit of thumping, but often it seems that it is just a learning activity rather than a danger warning.
 Thumping is also an important part of the mating ritual.